5 Best Programming Languages for Blockchain & Smart Contract Development

 Top 5 programming languages for blockchain & smart contract development

 So finally, we’ve come to the best part – we’ll share top blockchain programming languages for modern smart contracts and dApps development.
 Choose wisely, and don’t forget to hire experienced developers for your team to get the most out of the language of your choice!
 Read: Benefits of Smart Contracts

 Rust – The best programming language for blockchain development

-Rust is a relatively young programming language that has already proven its efficiency in the blockchain industry.
+Rust is a relatively young blockchain programming language that has already proven its efficiency.
 It entered the spotlight not that long ago, brought to the wider audience by Parity, which has developed a relevant Ethereum client.

 One of the Parity founders, Gavin Wood, soon greatly contributed to the mass Rust adoption at his presentation about the interoperable blockchain Polkadot and its framework Substrate.
 After this, other large players of the blockchain market have started appreciating the Rust language and its advantages.
 And thanks to that, we can now use high-speed networks like Solana, NEAR, Secret Network, and other young blockchains that work on the technology edge.

 What is Rust?